Wirral Walks - Hilbre Island

 Hilbre got its name from St Hildeburgh, who was an Anglo-Saxon (or Viking, depending on which textbook you read) saint whose name was given to the medieval chapel which once stood on the island.
 Nothing of this building remains.
 Hilbre was also home for four hundred years to a small group of monks, who remained there until the dissolution of the monasteries.
 One hermit stayed behind, and passengers onboard ships used to wave to him as they sailed by.

 The tidal nature of the Dee meant Hilbre formed a convenient stopping-off point.
 Inevitably, a pub was built.
 The Dee Estuary was notorious in the 18th Century for piracy and smuggling, and Seagull Inn on Hilbre Island played a central role.
 Its landlord, Joseph Hickson, reputedly earned his wealth this way.
 The remains of Seagull Inn today form part of the foundation of Telegraph House, built by the Trustees of Liverpool Docks in 1841.
-The island’s ranger lives there now.
+A ranger service is provided from the mainland.

 There is a ruined lifeboat station which now houses a bird observatory and an important tidal gauge which calculates tidal predictions to allow ships the enter the busy River Mersey.
 There are also three privately owned bungalows, the Telegraph Station (now used by the Friends of Hilbre), and a solar-powered beacon managed by Trinity House.